gordon-cs/sp2018-The-Eureka-Project/README.md

 Then open up `www` file in VS and modify the following:

-server.listen(port, 'your.server.ip.address')
+`server.listen(port, '171.27.43.141')`

+**How to Run The Server**

-In the terminal, in the expressBackwords directory, run the following command
+In the terminal, in the backwords directory, run the following command

-> DEBUG=expressBackwords:* npm start
+> SET DEBUG=backwords:* npm start

-Now go to the web server and test your app by visiting `http://your.server.ip.address:3000`
+Now go to the web server and test your app by visiting `http://172.27.43.141:3000`

 Once Node is installed, we can build our first webserver with Node.js (https://nodejs.org/en/docs/guides/getting-started-guide/)
 * After that, run your web server using `node app.js`, visit http://localhost:3000, and you will see a message 'Hello World'

 How does Node.js work?
 https://medium.freecodecamp.org/what-exactly-is-node-js-ae36e97449f5

 ### 5. SQL
 > This was all written by Stephen Macomber, THANKS STEPHEN!